BobbyShaftoe/auto-infra-deploy-unit-test/README.md

-# SPEC FOR UNIT AND INTEGRATION TESTING INFRASTRUCTURE FRAMEWORK
+# Spec For Infrastructure Testing Framework
+### Attempting to Simulate Unit and Integration Tests
-### Currently, this is a simple idea and POC
+    Currently, this is a simple idea and POC

-### DESCRIPTION
+#### DESCRIPTION

 A small collection of utilities that will compose a simple framework for performing tests on infrastructure components as they are created, modified or destroyed throughout any automated process or CI/CD pipeline.